 An MLD probe request is a Probe Request frame:

-with the Address 1 field set to the broadcast address, the Address 3 field set to the BSSID of an AP, or with the Address 1 field set to the BSSID of an AP, or other addressing TBD.
+with the Address 1 field set to the broadcast address, the Address 3 field set to the BSSID of an AP, or with the Address 1 field set to the BSSID of an AP, or with the Address 1 field set to the broadcast destination address, the Address 3 field set to the wildcard BSSID and the SSID field or the Short SSID element set to the SSID of an AP.

-and that includes a TBD signalling that identifies that the Probe Request frame is an MLD probe request and that identifies which APs of the AP MLD are requested.
+and that includes an MLD Request element that identifies that the Probe Request frame is an MLD probe request and that identifies which APs of the AP MLD are requested.

 An MLD probe request allows a non-AP STA to request an AP to include the complete set of capabilities, parameters and operation elements of other APs affiliated to the same AP MLD as the AP.
-It is TBD how the complete information of an AP affiliated to the same AP MLD as the AP identified in the Address 1 or Address 3 field of the Probe Request frame is requested.
+The information of an AP affiliated to the same AP MLD as the AP identified in the Address 1 or Address 3 field of the Probe Request frame is requested if one of the following conditions are met:

+the Number Of Link IDs Fields field in the MLD Request element in the Probe Request frame is zero.

+the Number Of Link IDs Fields field in the MLD Request element in the Probe Request frame is non-zero and the AP corresponds to a Link ID field in the MLD Request element in the Probe Request frame.

+The requested information for the requested APs in the MLD probe request is complete if no Request element or Extended Request element is present in the Probe Request frame.
+The requested information for the requested APs in the MLD probe request is partial if a Request element is present in the Probe Request frame, and the Requested Element IDs field in the Request element determines the list of elements that are requested to be included in the MLD probe response.

 The complete information of a requested AP sent by a reporting AP is defined as all elements that would be provided if the requested AP was transmitting the Probe Response frame, except the following elements, if present: the Reduced Neighbor Report element, the Multiple BSSID element, the ML element, other exceptions TBD.

-If an AP that is part of an AP MLD receives an MLD Probe Request from a non-AP STA, it shall respond with an MLD probe response, which is a Probe Response frame with the Address 1 field set to TBD that includes an ML element with a STA profile with complete information for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request.
+If an AP that is part of an AP MLD receives an MLD Probe Request from a non-AP STA requesting complete information, it shall respond with an MLD probe response, which is a Probe Response frame that includes an ML element with a STA profile with the complete information for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request.
+If it receives an MLD Probe Request from a non-AP STA requesting partial information, it shall respond with an MLD probe response that includes an ML element with a STA profile with at least the elements requested for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request, unless the elements requested are not part of the complete information for each of the APs.If an AP that is part of an AP MLD receives an MLD probe request frame and responds with an MLD probe response frame (per 11.1.4.3.4 (Criteria for sending a response)), the Address 1 field of the Probe Response frame shall be set to the broadcast address unless the AP is not indicating its actual SSID in the SSID element of its Beacon frames.